mazzi/craigshot/README.md

 ```

 No validation of url at the moment!
-The size of the screenshot is 800x600 (nasty hardcode).
 The script creates a file called `screenie.png` that is being deleted once uploaded.

 ## Configuration ##